gugray/ListenClosely/README.md

     12.5  Translation issues
             - Decide the best way to correct:
                 a. correct the lemmatization file ./_work/[ABBR]-lem.txt
-                b. enhance the customer dictionary file ./_materials/ru-custom.txt
+                b. provide/enhance the customer dictionary file
-                c. (not recommended, only in grave cases) enhance the main dictionary file ./_materials/ruwiktionary.txt
+                c. not recommended, only in grave cases! - if the error is detected in a source dictionary file, ask dev team for correct it:
-            - Delete the file /_work/[ABBR]-segs.json
-            - Restart the call
+                    ./_materials/openrussian/translations.csv
+                    ./_materials/ruwiktionary/ruwiktionary.txt
+            - See 12.4. for next processing
 </pre>